feathr-ai/feathr/docs/concepts/feathr-udfs.md

 ### UDF with Pandas Example

 Feathr also supports using pandas to deal with the data.
-Behind the scene it's using pandas-on-spark so some limitation applies here.
+Behind the scene it's using pandas-on-spark so some limitations apply here.
 Please refer to [Pandas-on-Spark's Best Practice](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/best_practices.html#best-practices) for more details.

-Below is the template, note that:
+In the template below, note that:

 1. This is only available for Spark 3.2 and later, so make sure you submit to a spark cluster that has Spark 3.2 and later.
 2. You need to call something like `psdf = df.to_pandas_on_spark()` to convert a Spark dataframe to "pandas dataframe", and call `psdf.to_spark()` to convert the "pandas dataframe" to Spark dataframe.